pingcap/docs/best-practices/high-concurrency-best-practices.md

 After the pre-split operation, execute the `SHOW TABLE test_hotspot REGIONS;` statement to check the status of Region scattering.
 If the values of the `SCATTERING` column are all `0`, the scheduling is successful.

-You can also check the Region leader distribution by using the following SQL statement.
+You can also check the Region leader distribution using the following SQL statement.
 You need to replace `table_name` with the actual table name.

 {{< copyable "sql" >}}